Published on

 4. For a histogram like frontend.circuit.session.duration, set the space aggregation to p95 to chart the session-duration percentile (that is the session panel in the dashboard further down).
 The same move works for any .bucket metric -- e.g. backend.db.query.duration grouped by query.name, once you add the C# backend in Part 2.

-A panel can pull from any service, so a single board can mix frontend.* and backend.* instruments.
-Save it once and it is your business view for every future incident.
+A panel can pull from any service, so one board can mix frontend.* and backend.* instruments.

 Logs come for free from AddObservability, which configures the OpenTelemetry logging provider with structured properties and scopes.
-The payoff is automatic correlation: any log written while a span is active is stamped with that span's trace_id and span_id.
+You get automatic correlation: any log written while a span is active is stamped with that span's trace_id and span_id.

 So your circuit log lines --